Zadigo/krysalid/README.md

 #### Distinct - Bêta

-Return elements that have a very disting attribute.
+Return elements that have a very distinct attribute.

 ```python
 queryset = extractor.manager.find_all('a')